keon/intro-to-blockchain/README.md

 Introduction to building your own Blockchain based Cryptocurrency in JavaScript

-Some confuse the terminology 'Blockchain' with 'Cryptocurrency' because usually media draws no distinction between them.
+Some confuse the terminology `Blockchain` with `Cryptocurrency` because usually media draws no distinction between them.
 Blockchain in itself is a really simple concept.
 If you learned basic CS, you will understand that blockchain is no more than just a linked list with a hashmap.
 Of course, cryptocurrency is complicated, but it is not due to blockchain.
 Blockchain is just one of the many components why cryptocurrency became so powerful.
-So we are going to cover the other major elements that make cryptocurrency work.
+Therefore we are also going to cover the other major elements that make cryptocurrency work.

 We are going to build a mini-cryptocurrency with minimal code.